 What was once the domain of wealthy individuals and institutions in the stock market, stock options has now also become the tool of everyday small-time players.

 Let’s look at why options trading has gotten so popular for the knowledgeable investor.

 It is a well-known fact that serious investors seeking long-term growth of capital have as their main objectives the two most basic goals in investing:

 - to find an investment vehicle that would effectively preserve capital and minimize risk in the face of a fluctuating and constantly flexing economy

 - the investment vehicle must provide decent yields to promote constant growth of capital value.

 With the stock market as the premiere choice due to its historical record of outperforming all other investments over time, people are increasingly turning to the stock market as their main investment vehicle for future capital growth and steady cash flow.
 It is here where much higher rates of return can be made with a relatively manageable risk to capital.
 It is also here where stock options can play a major role in increasing investment returns and minimizing loses.
 I can go on and continue writing about how these two feats are accomplished but it would mean lengthening this article to become almost an entire book.
-I have several articles in HubPages that deal with the many benefits of options.
+I have several articles that deal with the many benefits of options.
 I encourage the reader to visit some or all of them.

 © 2018 Daniel Mollat